RightScale Optima enables you to analyze, report, forecast and optimize costs across all of your clouds and cloud accounts. With Optima you can:

 Analyzing Cloud Costs

-The Analyze page in Cloud Analytics lets you slice, dice, and filter your cloud compute costs on a wide variety of factors (cloud provider, account, region, datacenter, user, tags and more).
+The Instant Analyzer in Optima lets you slice, dice, and filter your cloud compute costs on a wide variety of factors (cloud provider, account, region, datacenter, user, tags and more).
 Collaborate with others by sharing links to your analyses or export reports to a CSV file for use in spreadsheets or financial systems.
-You can also analyze utilization of your Reserved Instances and utilization of your compute instances to uncover waste.

 Forecasting Cloud Costs

 One of the challenges of managing cloud costs is forecasting future cloud spend.
-The Scenario Builder in Cloud Analytics lets you specify your expected growth in instances for your cloud accounts or workloads.
-Cloud Analytics then calculates future spend over three years.
+The Scenario Builder in Optima lets you specify your expected growth in instances for your cloud accounts or workloads.
+Optima then calculates future spend over three years.
 You can also forecast costs for new cloud deployments, analyze the impact of purchasing AWS Reserved Instances or calculate the costs of running on a different cloud.
 Once you’ve created a scenario, you can export the details to your budgeting systems.

 Setting Budget Alerts